CliffCalist/Snapbox/README.md

 To coordinate everything, each scene must contain a `SceneContext`.
 This component is simple and needs no configuration.
 It:

 1. Tracks the current scene restoration phase (`StateRestoringPhase`).
-2. Holds a reference to the active `Snapbox` database once `SceneStateHandler.RestoreState()` is called.
+2. Holds a reference to the active `Database` database once `SceneStateHandler.RestoreState()` is called.

 ## EntityStateHandler